|Weight:||Men: 7.9oz | Women: 6.6oz|

 Stitched-on overlays reinforce the sides and the heel.
 These add-ons don’t have a substantial thickness yet they serve the purpose of securing the foot and keeping it in place.

-The forefoot has printed overlays which protect against surface impact and exposure to debris.
+The forefoot has printed overlays that protect against surface impact and exposure to debris.

 The padded tongue and collar of this trail shoe are meant to cushion the topmost portions of the foot.
 Moreover, they help in the prevention of in-shoe wobbling and accidental shoe removals.